 In Europe, the standard EN 388:2003 is used to regulate protection classes of cut restistant safety gloves.
 To achieve a high level of cut protection, several technical materials – known as high performance fibres – are used.
-This process of constantly further developing materials requires testing procedures and classifications of these products to be adapted.
-The new revised standard EN 388 is expected to be published in autumn 2016.
+This process of constantly further developing materials requires testing procedures and classifications of these products to be adapted – this was realised in new revised standard EN 388:2016.

 The test method for cut protection has up until now been conducted via what is known as a “blade cut test”.
 A rotating circular knife is constantly moving to and fro with a defined force (5N) on the test object, until the blade breaks through the material.
 The sharpness of the blade is measured against a reference material (cotton) at both the beginning and end of the test.
 This allows the wear and tear to which the blade is subjected, to be determined and factored in to the end result.
 The result is displayed as an index value.
 The index value is calculated firstly from the cycle count required to cut through the test product and secondly by ascertaining the degree of wear and tear on the blade.